 Along with an open and minimal design, disc brakes components are much more accessible than the parts hidden inside drum brakes.
 If you want to merely inspect something in a drum brake, you have to lift your car, take off the wheel, and pull the drum.
 To replace one of the parts in a drum brake, you have to take apart the whole drum assembly.
 Disc brakes are much easier to inspect and maintain.
 You can simply look behind the wheel to see pad wear, and pad replacement usually only takes about a half hour.

 3. Less Weight

-Compared to drum brakes, disc brakes much lighter.
-Most of the weight in drum brake is the drum itself.
+Compared to drum brakes, disc brakes are much lighter.
+Most of the weight in drum brakes is the drum itself.
 Drums are made out of cast iron, which is just a heavy material.

 4. More Reliable Performance

 Drum brakes don’t have a lot of stopping power when they’re cold or overheated, which happens quite often.
 They take a while to heat up after the car is started, and excessive use may lead to overheating.
 This means drum brakes don’t provide consistent stopping performance.